DavidS/jekyll-deploy/README.md

 ## Usage

-To deploy from master and update once a day:
+To deploy every update to the `main` branch and regenerate the site once a day:

 ```yaml
 name: Jekyll Deploy